brian-tidepool/tidepool-cli/README.md

 - **Patient Management**: Create, list, search, and delete patients
 - **Data Upload**: Upload CBG (Continuous Blood Glucose) data to patients
 - **Dashboard Creation**: Generate test dashboards with various TIR (Time in Range) scenarios
-- **Credential Management**: Secure storage and management of API credentials
+- **Credential Management**: Secure storage and management of API credentials using a Credentials object
 - **Time Shifting**: Adjust timestamps in data files for testing purposes
 - **TypeScript Support**: Full type definitions for development
+- **Consistent Imports**: All local modules use consistent and standard import naming
+- **BaseCommand**: All commands (except configure) extend a shared BaseCommand for credential and flag handling

 ## 📋 Available Commands